 Sub Middle_Alignment() 'Specifying the range for middle alignment Range("B4:C11").VerticalAlignment = xlCenter End Sub

 - Lastly, the given image displays all the texts and numbers in the selected range showing the middle alignment.

 In this article, I’ve covered 2 handy methods to middle align in Excel.
 I sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.